cosmos/cosmos-sdk/docs/building-modules/messages-and-queries.md

 ### `Msg` Services

 Starting from v0.40, defining Protobuf `Msg` services is the recommended way to handle messages.
-A `Msg` service should be created per module, typically in `tx.proto` (see more info about [conventions and naming](../core/encoding.md#faq)).
-This service lists a module messages as Protobuf service methods, starting with `rpc`.
+A `Msg` protobuf service should be created per module, typically in `tx.proto` (see more info about [conventions and naming](../core/encoding.md#faq)).
+It must have an RPC service method defined for each message in the module.

 See an example of a `Msg` service definition from `x/bank` module: